November 9, 2009

 Well, long story short: I did it.
 Not fast, but I did it.
 On October 12, 2008, I dragged my tired ass over the finish line of the Chicago Marathon.
 Ha!
 Actually, that's not completely accurate.
 Yes, I was tired and exhausted, but I wasn't dragging, at least that's not how I felt.
 I felt pretty damn energized.

 I cannot figure out how to illegally save the pictures off of the MarathonFoto website, but believe me, I have this huge grin on my face in all of the pictures.
+I'm the one in all black on the right side.

 Oh, and I saw this the day before the race on Lake Michigan, and for some reason found it both fitting and hilarious: